Accommodation Team

 Current Hall Vacancy

 Any vacancies that arise in City's Halls will be listed online after the start of the academic year as and when they arise.
-Please note that vacancies can change on a daily basis, especially during busy times of the year.

 Available rooms